artic-network/website/activities.md

 ---
-title: Work Packages
+title: Activities
 layout: landing
-description: Explore the work packages
+description: Explore what we are up to
 image: assets/images/artic-meeting.jpg
 nav_menu: true
 ---